WanderingSpaceThinker/nonexistence/_posts/2021-02-20-Starting-point.md

 The first one is **Pragmatism**.
 Here is the definition in the Cambridge Dictionary as we need one and it's the first I got on <search engine name>:

-<blockquote><h4>"the quality of dealing with a problem in a sensible way that suits the conditions that really exist, rather than following fixed theories, ideas, or rules"</h4></blockquote>
+> "the quality of dealing with a problem in a sensible way that suits the conditions that really exist, rather than following fixed theories, ideas, or rules"

 This is an important part of the scientific method: it values a theory based on how well it fits experimental data and will try to change the theory if it doesn't fit.